dodorare/crossbow/crossbundle/cli/README.md

     --no-default-features
         Do not activate the `default` feature of the current directory's package

-    --quad
-        Specifies to build macroquad-based game with Sokol application wrapper

     --release
         Build optimized artifact with the `release` profile